openscope/openscope/documentation/airport-format.md

     * [Identifiers](#icao-and-iata-identifiers)
     * [Flight Level](#flight-level)

-The airport JSON file must be in "[assets/airports](assets/airports)"; the filename should be `icao.json` where `icao` is the lowercase four-letter ICAO airport code, such as `ksfo` or `kmsp`.
-If this is a new airport, there should also be an entry added to [airportLoadList.js](../src.assets/scripts/airport/airportLoadList.js) in alphabetical order.
+The airport JSON file must be in "[assets/airports](assets/airports)"; the filename should be `icao.json` where `icao` is the lowercase four-letter ICAO airport identifier, such as `ksfo` or `kmsp`.
+If this is a new airport, an entry must also be added to [airportLoadList.js](../src.assets/scripts/airport/airportLoadList.js) in alphabetical order.
 See the comments at the top of that file for information on the correct structure to use.

 ## Example